cjungmann/yaddemo/README.md

 This page also covers a BASH trap I fell into, having made a bad assumption about how an exit status value was set.

+### BASH Conditionals

+[BASH Conditionals(docs/bashconditionals.md)

+BASH variables cannot hold a boolean value.
+What does that mean?
+Look at an alternative construction using a nested function.

 ### External YAD Resources

 As I began exploring the limits of YAD, I found the following documentation useful as